Orthotics: Custom Made vs Off-The-Shelf – Is There A Difference?

 - Very comfortable when prescribed correctly

 - Will not suit all types of lady’s footwear

 - May be uncomfortable at first

 - Cost – Yes, Functional Orthoses are expensive.
-In Australia, One would expect to pay between $450 – $950 for this therapy.
-Private health insurance company’s on average offer rebates of approximately 60% of the scheduled fees.
+In Australia, one would expect to pay between $450 – $950 for this therapy.
+However private health insurance companies on average offer rebates of approximately 60% of the scheduled fees.